MJAlexander/child_welfare_projections/README.md

 ## A note on the model

 The statistical model is written in the Stan programming langauge, and the file is contained in the `code/models` folder.
 Changes to the model will require editing this file and probably also the two functions (contained in the `code/functions` folder), `prepare_stan_data` and `write_save_model_results`.
+This would take a more advanced knowledge of R and Stan compared to making data updates.

+# Shiny App

+All code and inputs required to make the Shiny App are contained in the `app` folder.
+To run the app, open the `make_app` script and click the "Run App" button that is display at the top of the screen in RStudio.
+This runs the app locally.
+To publish the app (e.g. on the shinyapps.io website), click the "Publish" button on top of the app.
+If there have been data or model updated you will need to rerun and republish the Shiny app.